numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 :math:`H`.
 Since contour lines associated to a convex quadratic function are ellipsoids, the condition number corresponds to the square root of the ratio between the largest axis of the ellipsoid and the shortest axis.
-For more general functions, conditioning loosely refers to the square of the ratio between the largest and smallest direction of a contour line.
+In the more general case, "we can call a function ill-conditioned if for points with similar function values the minimal displacement (in search space) that produces a given function value improvement differs by orders of magnitude."
+[HAN2011]_

-..
+.. ..
 TODO:: it is not quite clear what a large or small direction of a line is.
    Ill-conditioning is IMHO related to change of curvature on a level-set.
+..
+Dimo: should be improved now by citing the Giens paper (many thanks to Anne for her help)

 The proposed ``bbob-biobj`` testbed contains ill-conditioned functions with a typical conditioning of :math:`10^6`.
-We believe this a realistic requirement, while we have seen practical problems with conditioning as large as :math:`10^{10}`.
+We believe this is a realistic requirement, while we have seen practical problems with conditioning as large as :math:`10^{10}`.